Stryfe: Vendetta

 Stryfe is able to prevent Apocalypse from using his body as a new host and travels back in time to the present in the Cable and X-Force and Uncanny X-Force crossover "Vendetta".
 Upon discovering that Bishop has returned to the present, Hope tries to kill him in an act of vengeance.
-Stryfe appears and kidnaps both and brings the two to an old, abandoned Mutant Liberation Force base.
-There, he attempts to manipulate Hope into killing Bishop who has come to realize the error of various past mistakes.
-Stryfe explains to Bishop how he wants him to suffer after he betrayed him during Messiah War and claims that he was imprisoned and tortured by Apocalypse for years until he planned a successful escape and killed him.
+Stryfe appears and kidnaps both and brings the two to an old, abandoned Mutant Liberation Front base.
+There, he attempts to manipulate Hope into killing Bishop, who has come to realize the error of various past mistakes.
+Stryfe explains to Bishop how he wants him to suffer after he betrayed him and claims that he was imprisoned and tortured by Apocalypse for years until he planned a successful escape and killed him.
 Stryfe tries to corrupt Hope by making her give in to her feelings of hatred towards Bishop, convincing her to take revenge and murder Bishop, although he is shackled and refuses to fight back out of remorse.
 Cable and both teams of X-Force soon intervene and combat Stryfe.
 Hope sees that Stryfe is trying to undo the lessons which Cable taught and refuses to kill Bishop, but Hope severely injures him.
-Stryfe is defeated by Cable and both X-Force teams, but before escaping, he telepathically forces Hope to mimic his vast and nearly uncontrollable psionic power with the intention that Hope will destroy her own friends.
-Bishop helps Hope to disperse Stryfe's massive energy and the two come to an uneasy truce.
+Stryfe is defeated by Cable and both X-Force teams, but before escaping, he telepathically forces Hope to mimic his power with the intention that Hope will destroy her own friends.
+Bishop helps Hope to disperse Stryfe's energy and the two come to an uneasy truce.

 Powers and abilities

-Stryfe is a clone of the mutant Cable and, as a result, possesses Cable's abilities of telepathy and telekinesis.
+Stryfe is a clone of the mutant Cable and shares his abilities of telepathy and telekinesis.
 However, these abilities are far more powerful than the ones Cable has generally displayed, sufficient to block the use of Cyclops and Jean Grey's superhuman powers.
 This is because Stryfe was never infected with Apocalypse's techno-organic virus like Cable was.
-Therefore, he does not have to constantly expend his abilities to keep the virus from consuming his body, which apparently was a huge drain on Cable's capabilities.
+Therefore, he does not have to constantly expend his abilities to keep the virus from consuming his body, which drained Cable's capabilities.
 Stryfe can use his psionic abilities in a variety of ways such as moving large objects with his mind, reading minds, mind control, telepathically negating and activating the use of other's powers, telepathic camouflage, telekinetic flight, telekinetic force fields, mind transference and telekinetic blasts.
 Stryfe also has far more control over his massive psionic abilities than Cable or Nate Grey, apparently from having a whole lifetime of experience of learning how to use his powers which his alternate counterparts never had.
 Stryfe also possessed other abilities through genetic manipulation similar to those that Cable achieved through cybernetic augmentation, including superhuman strength and durability.

 Stryfe wears battle armor that is highly impervious to damage.
 He has used various advanced weaponry and technology from the 39th century of his alternate future.